17 Easy English Lessons for Beginners

 Easy English Pronunciation Lessons

 When you’re done with these lessons, it’s a good idea to practice pronunciation the natural way: By hearing native English speakers use the language and repeating it after them.
-For example, there’s plenty of content on FluentU that lets you hear English used naturally in authentic videos like movie clips, music videos, interviews, vlogs and more.
+You can do this on a program like FluentU.

 To get you started on the way to improved speaking skills, the lessons below will give you the basic knowledge you need about English pronunciation to start saying easy words correctly.